patrickbucher/daily-haskell/diary.md

 Yesterday late in the evening, I played another round, and figured out a flaw in the logic to skip the turn for a player that is unable to move: I only use the respective other input function (random move, prompt move), but don't switch the player.
 So I have to re-consider this logic.
 Fortunately, I saved yesterday's board as a text file, now I can re-produce the test data.
 (It would be a good exercise to read such a board in from a file for better debugging.)
 Before falling asleep, I also thought about the data structure for the game tree, which I just wrote down today.

+I managed to fix the skipping logic in the waiting room.
+It's still verbose, but now it's moved down to a `where` block, so that it no longer obscures the actual logic.
+On towards Minimax, finally.

 # Day 34 (We, 2025-09-10)

 Today, I started implementing the game logic.
 I am able to play against a random computer, but wins, draws, and situations where a player is unable to move are neither detected nor handled.
 I leave that for tomorrow; this was quite a productive morning hour.